 Access to campsites is only by 4x4 vehicles via soft sand routes.
 Individual sites are identified by numbered posts.
 Each site accommodates up to five vehicles and 20 campers for tent camping.
-Spinreel OHV Staging Area is the access point for the sand camping sites #58 to 73.
-Saunders Lake OHV Trail, off Crannog Road is an alternative access point for these sites.
+Camp only within designated sites and within 150 feet of the site marker.
 Sites are rustic and no toilets or campfire pits are available.
 Portable toilets and fire pans are highly recommended.